-NTP Products manufactures and supplies worldwide, insulators for Electrostatic precipitators (ESP).
-These insulators are made of a specially ceramic material developed to operate at temperatures up to 400°C in a DC field and at voltages of 50kV – 150kV DC typically.
+NTP Products AS manufactures and supplies insulators for electrostatic precipitators (ESP) worldwide.
+These insulators are made of a special ceramic material developed to operate at temperatures typically up to 400°C in a DC field and at voltages of 50kV – 150kV DC.

 THE ESP – HOW DOES IT WORK?

 Electrostatic precipitators use electrostatic forces to separate dust particles from exhaust gases in industrial processes.
 A number of high-voltage negative charged direct-current discharge electrodes are placed between positive charged collecting electrodes.
 The contaminated gas passes through the passage between the collecting electrodes, and the particles become negative charged and adhere to the collection electrodes.
 Cylindrical or conical support insulators are used for the suspension of the collecting electrodes and to provide insulation to the ESP housing.

 Rapper insulators are used to remove the accumulated dust on the collecting electrodes by hammer rapping (dry type ESP) into a hopper below the electrodes.
 The rapper insulators provide insulation to the hammer rapping motor while the mechanical force is transferred.
 Alternatively, water spray (wet type ESP) can also be used to remove the dust from the electrodes.
 The dust in the hopper is then discharged and transported by an ash handling system.